mstable/MIPs/MIPS/mip-15.md

 ### General Overview

 At the heart of this new staking module is the contract `StakedToken.sol`.
 This contract handles staking, unstaking and has the functionality to disable staking before recollateralisation. `StakedTokenBPT.sol` extends this contract for Balancer Pool specific functions, while `StakedTokenMTA.sol` extends the contract with MTA specific functionality.
+A variable specific to `StakedTokenBPT.sol` called priceCoefficient, is used to accomodate the value of of MTA and the Balancer Pool tokens.
+Upon user action (mint, claim, withdraw, etc), the most recent priceCoefficient is taken and applied to the users balances.

 `GamifiedVotingToken.sol` is a checkpointed Voting Token derived from OpenZeppelin [ERC20VotesUpgradable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/f9cdbd7d82d45a614ee98a5dc8c08fb4347d0fea/contracts/token/ERC20/extensions/ERC20VotesUpgradeable.sol).
 It extends a ERC20 token to add the functionality to keep track of delegation and vote delegation via writing checkpoints.
 These checkpoints get written whenever the delegation changes from the `StakedToken.sol` contract, e.g. when MTA is staked and an address for delegation is specified via `function delegate()` .